 With the new lighting installed, Affinity immediately saw an improvement in resident safety and quality of life — their chief goal.
 The company also realized a 35,000-lumen increase in parking lots and an 80% wattage reduction indoors, which made the project net cash flow positive from day one in some instances.
 After finding success at three locations, including their corporate headquarters, Affinity rolled out indoor and outdoor lighting upgrades via the technology subscription across 23 locations, with plans to scale across their entire portfolio.

-We’ve loved working with Sparkfund because they made the process of updating our building systems across our portfolio incredibly easy.
+The process of updating our building systems across our portfolio was incredibly easy.
 Now we can focus on our residents, which is what we’re most passionate about.

 Bryan Starnes, Chief Financial Officer, Affinity